ChluNetwork/chlu-wallet/README.md

 - `yarn start` to run a development server
 - `yarn build` to make a production build

+## Test & Demo

+### Customer wallet

+Use mnemonic `alter ankle cart harvest ecology sign athlete congress desert scare planet love` and you should get the address `mjw2BcBvNKkgLvQyYhzRERRgWSUVG7HHTb`.

+That wallet has some BTC on testnet, so feel free to use a bit of it ;)

+### Vendor demo address

+Use the address `ms4TpM57RWHnEq5PRFtfJ8bcdiXoUE3tfv` to send payments to.
+It has some reviews already there.

 If you want to build your own wallet or integrate Chlu into your project, check out the libraries used by the demo: